mianfg/warbot/README.md

 The `vars.py` file contains an amount of variables that control the bot.
 You can generate them by **making a Twitter app** and **starting a Telegram bot**.

 * **Make a Twitter app.** You will need a Twitter Developers account.
 More information can be found on the [Twitter Developers](https://dev.twitter.com/) website.

     > **NOTE:** the only permissions needed are read and write, no direct message functionality is yet used in this bot.
 * **Start a Telegram bot.** This can be easily done using Telegram's **Bot Father**.
 Start a conversation with `@botfather` on Telegram and simply go along!

+### Some things for Bot Father

+Telegram bots incorporate the useful functionality of shortcutting the commands by integrating them in the Telegram app's GUI.
+To do this, you have to talk to Bot Father using the command `/setcommands`, selecting your bot and then sending it the following message:

+>help - Show help
+>runoptin - Enable opt-in
+>stopoptin - Disable opt-in
+>nextbattle - Next battle info
+>schedulebattle - Schedule next battle
+>battlefrequency - Battle frequency
+>setbattlefrequency - Set frequency
+>stopfrequency - Ignore frequency
+>forcebattle - Force battle
+>getfighters - Get all fighters
+>getfighter - Info about a fighter
+>getcandidates - Get all candidates
+>addfighter - Add fighter
+>deletefighter - Delete fighter
+>addcandidate - Add candidate
+>deletecandidate - Delete candidate
+>revive - Revive fighter
+>announcefighters - Automatically announce fighters
+>stopannouncefighters - Do not automatically announce fighters
+>status - Bot status
+>restart - Restart database

+Of course, the information is scarce, but do not hesitate to use the `/help` command for more detailed info.

 ## Requirements